-Ukrainians do not need visitors' visa to travel to Norway or other countries in the Schengen area.
-The duty to attend the introduction program can make it impossible to travel out of Norway, see Section 4 below for introduction program.
+Ukrainians do not need a visitors' visa to travel to Norway or other countries in the Schengen area.
+However, the duty to attend the Introduction Programme made it impossible to travel out of Norway.
+Legislative amendments were made, and the obligation to participate in the Introductory Programme ceased from 15 June 2022 see Section 4 below for more on the Introduction Programme.

-It is also assumed that subsidence benefits and other help under the Social Services Act require the person to stay in Norway, see Section 1.2.1 NAV's (Norwegian Labour and Welfare Administration) circular.
+It is also assumed that subsistence benefits and other help under the Social Services Act require the person to stay in Norway, see Section 1.2.1 of the NAV's (Norwegian Labour and Welfare Administration) circular.

-Ukrainians could travel to Schengen-countries during the period of collective protection.
-In normal circumstances Norway can reject asylum applications if the persons have been registered applications for protection in another country, or have already got protection in another country, see Section 32 in the Immigration Act.
+Ukrainians can travel to Schengen-countries during the period of temporary collective protection.
+Normally, Norway can reject asylum applications if the persons have registered applications for protection in another country or have already gotten protection in another country, see Section 32 of the Immigration Act.

-However, Section 32 does not apply to Ukrainians who are granted collective protection.
-That means that displaced persons from Ukraine who have granted protection in another country can arrive in Norway and get granted collective protection in Norway.
-See Government's legal understanding on page 50-52 in a prepared proposals for legislative amendment to handle the situation of mass influx from Ukraine.
+However, Section 32 of the Immigration Act does not apply to Ukrainians who are granted temporary collective protection.
+That means that displaced persons from Ukraine who have been granted protection in another country can arrive in Norway and be granted temporary collective protection in Norway.
+See Government's legal understanding pages 50-52 in prepared proposals for legislative amendments to handle the situation of mass influx from Ukraine.